schleidl/rsync-incremental-backup/README.md

 ### Automating backups

-Personally, I schedule it to run every day with a Launch Daemon.
-This way, I don't need to remember running it.
+The backup script is launched using an OS X Launch Daemon.
+Initially the Launch Daemon is configured to run the backup scrtipt once each day and once the backup drive is mounted.

 To use the provided Launch Daemon you have to follow these steps:

-* On the command line change to the directory where you have checket out this README.md file to
+* On the command line change to the directory where you have checked out this README.md file to
 * Copy the backup script to the the directory the Launch Daemon is expecting it:
 ```sh
 sudo cp rsync-incremental-backup-local /usr/local/bin